deepakdevp/Rest_api_DRF/README.md

 # REST API using django and DRF for managing the users data

-## User should have the following attributes
+## User has the following attributes

 * ID
 * First Name